degeri/dcr_matrix_rss_bot/README.md

 redditmodlog

 ```
-rss_url : The rss feed URL
+atom_url : The Atom feed URL
 json_url : The JSON feed URL
-mode : "rss" or "json"
+mode : "atom" or "json"
 dbname : name of local sqlite database used to store feed data.
 ```